wrengit/Recipe-Book/README.md

 Comments in the code detail where code snippets have been used, often from Stack Overflow.
 URL links have been provided to the original content to compare.

 Special credit goes to Miguel Grinberg.
-The 'flask mega tutorial' blog series ([found here](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)) was invaluable in teaching me the intracacies of flask, and its capabilites.
+The 'flask mega tutorial' blog series ([found here](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)) was invaluable in teaching me the intricacies of flask, and its capabilities.

-Without this resouce I would have struggled to build this wep app (Recipe Book).
-While every endeavour was made to write my own python for this app, there will inevitably be some similarites in the code.
-If I encountered a problem, I intially tried to find a solution through web searches, before turning back to the flask mega tutorial for further guidance.
+Without this resource I would have struggled to build this web app (Recipe Book).
+While every endeavorer was made to write my own python for this app, there will inevitably be some similarities in the code.
+If I encountered a problem, I initially tried to find a solution through web searches, before turning back to the flask mega tutorial for further guidance.
+The file separation and structure were heavily influenced by Miguel Grinberg.

 ### Content